pengy8/dobot_rr_bridge/README.md

 # dobot_rr_bridge
 Dobot Robot Raconteur Service

-This Repo provides Robot Raconteur (RR) Service for Dobot with two different tool configuration (gripper/suction cup).
+This Repo provides Robot Raconteur (RR) Service for Dobot with two different tool configurations (gripper/suction cup).

 To run the service, please modify the COM port in "DobotSerialInterface.py" (default is 'COM4') and run this "DobotSerialInterface.py" file directly.